galenseilis/DESimpy/docs/explanation.md

 ### Non-Goals

 - Provide batteries-included discrete event simulation tools.
 DESimpy provides the bricks; you must imagine cathedrals.
-- Use coroutines to improve readability or provide asychronous input/output with data sources.
+- Use coroutines to improve readability or provide asynchronous input/output with data sources.
 - Provide pseudorandom number generators.
 - Have events be scheduled in any order other than the time that they elapse.
 - Implementing real-time simulations.